timescale/docs.timescale.com-content/tutorials/tutorial-setup-timescale-prometheus.md

 [Prometheus][get-prometheus] is the leading open-source systems monitoring solution.
 With Prometheus, you can obtain metrics about your cloud infrastructure.
-[Grafana][get-grafana] is an open-source visualization engine, enabling you to gain powerful insight into your infrastructure metrics.
+[Grafana][get-grafana] is an open-source visualization engine, that enables you to gain powerful insight into your infrastructure metrics.
-[TimescaleDB][timescale-products] is a time-series database, providing the tools and services you need to store long-term infrastructure metrics and gain insight for cost-management, capacity planning, and root-cause analysis.
+[TimescaleDB][timescale-cloud] is a time-series database, providing the tools and services you need to store long-term infrastructure metrics and gain insight for cost-management, capacity planning, and root-cause analysis.

-Together, Timescale, Prometheus, and Grafana are an ideal open-source analytics stack.
+Together, TimescaleDB, Prometheus, and Grafana are an ideal open-source analytics stack.

 This tutorial comes in two parts.
 In this first part, you’ll learn how to set up TimescaleDB and Prometheus.
 In the second part, you’ll learn how